Fitus/Zaloha2.sh/DOCUMENTATION.md

 files to &lt;sourceDir&gt; (action code <b>REV.NEW</b>).
 This might require creation of the eventually missing but needed structure of parent directories (<b>REV.MKDI</b>).

+It the <b>--revNewAll</b> option is given, then <b>REV.NEW</b> occur irrespective of whether the standalone files in &lt;backupDir&gt; are newer than the last run of Zaloha.

 <b>REV.UP:</b> If files exist under same paths in both &lt;sourceDir&gt; and &lt;backupDir&gt;,
 and the files in &lt;backupDir&gt; are newer, and the <b>--revUp</b> option is given, then Zaloha uses that files to reverse-update the older files in &lt;sourceDir&gt;